egoist/jm/README.md

 **A real-world example:**

-Auto hiding website's Navbar when scroll down and show when scroll up.
+Auto hiding website's Navbar when scroll down and show when scroll up, [see it alive](https://egoist.github.io/jm).

 ```javascript
 const header = document.querySelector('.header')